 Section 8 (Promoting Healthy and Safe Communities) states that planning policies and decisions should aim to achieve healthy, inclusive and safe places.
 The proposal has been carefully designed to be safe and secure.
 Wellbeing and support facilities are an integral part of the development to support the students welfare.
-Cycle provision is well catered for at the site and no on site parking would be provided for the students.
+Cycle provision is well catered for at the site and no on site parking (other than the three disabled accessible car parking spaces) would be provided for the students.